If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 Yes, he's right.

-And uh, you know, there's a principle also that this immunity issue that we're talking about here is a very special kind of immunity, and it's a federal question.
+And, you know, there's a principle also that this immunity issue that we're talking about here is a very special kind of immunity, and it's a federal question.

-It's a constitutional issue, it's a federal question.
+It's a federal question.

-There is a principle of law that New York has recognized, and many states have recognized that when there's a federal immunity type issue there, we apply federal rules and federal rules would have required uh a stay to be imposed here.
+There is a principle of law that New York has recognized, and many states have recognized, that when there's a federal immunity type issue there, we apply federal rules.

-There's a case from the Supreme Court called Johnson versus Fenkel that says state's not required to do that, but New York State has uh said in an opinion or two that that's an appropriate way to handle the case.
+There's a case from the Supreme Court called Johnson versus Fenkel that says state's not required to do that, but New York State has said an opinion or two that that's an appropriate way to handle the case.

 I also think they made a mistake in the Supreme Court by focusing on this presidential transition period.